 Many people try to stop a panic attack in the wrong way.
-It’s natural to distract yourself, avoid places you have had a panic attack before or take extra precautions to help you stay in control.
-While these strategies can give you temporary relief, they don’t get rid of your panic attacks.
+It’s natural to distract yourself, avoid places you have had a panic attack, or take extra precautions to help you stay in control.
+While these strategies can temporarily relieve you, they don’t eliminate your panic attacks.

 It seems counterintuitive, but the best solution is to let yourself feel the fear.
 Avoidance makes it worse because you get a rebound effect from suppressing it.
 The anxiety comes back more frequently and with higher intensity.

 What strategies help me to cope with panic?